mosip/documentation/docs/mock-services.md

       *   **Mock SDK (**[**Software Development Kit**](https://docs.mosip.io/1.2.0/biometrics/biometric-sdk)**):**
      [Registration Processor](https://docs.mosip.io/1.2.0/modules/registration-processor) module interacts with Mock SDK to check the quality of the captured biometrics and for authentication purposes.

 3. **ID Authentication:**
-[ID Authentication](https://docs.mosip.io/1.2.0/integrations/e-signet/ida) module also utilizes the mock services during development, testing, and demonstration phases.
+[ID Authentication](https://docs.mosip.io/1.2.0/modules/id-authentication-services) module also utilizes the mock services during development, testing, and demonstration phases.
 It uses Mock SDK to carry out the biometric authentication.

+The enhancements and additions to Mock Services continues to progress over the time.
+For more information regarding the recent updates implemented in the latest release, please refer [here](https://mosip.atlassian.net/issues/?jql=labels%20%3D%20%22mock-V1.2.0.1-B4%22).